Archived Stock - This item is no longer available

 A large North African terracotta storage jar,

 19th Century - possibly earlier, hand thrown,

-the bulbous jar with a weathered patina and encrustations, with handle loops and ornamental ribs, raised on a later wrought steel stand,
+the bulbous jar with a weathered patina, with handle loops to the waised and an extended narrow neck,

 This pot was sourced in Morocco; similar pots can originate from anywhere in the Mediterranean region.
 It could be considerably older than 19th Century - they are hard to date with certainty as they've been made this way for at least three millennia.
 They are often kept in cool cellars and are sealed for long-term and seasonal storage of all manner of produce: grain, olive oil, figs etc. and make wonderful garden ornaments.
 Whilst we can't guarantee them against frost we know them to be very hardy.